-You can take Film Studies as a 25%, 50% or 75% component of a degree programme with many other different subject areas.
-Please visit the Honours Select website for more information about subject combinations.
+You can study Film Studies as a Single Honours (100%) subject, or you can take it as a 75%, 50% or 25% component of a degree programme with many other different subject areas.

 Our research specialisms are extensive and include the following:

 - The multilingual dimension of European cinema